RuKhan26/Recipe-food-app-official/README.md

 4.)
 Then open the http://localhost:8000 in your browser to see the project running locally.
 This should let you now access our website in any web browser and test our website like all the above steps of how to run our website

-Alternative method:

-To restart- make sure to end any and all local connections in the terminal:

-pkill -f "php -S"

-Then redirect to the main project file in the terminal and type the following and enter.

- cd backend && php -S localhost:8000
-Enter

-cd frontend && php -S localhost:8080
-Enter
-Open the browser and go to http://localhost:8000 to see that backend is working and then finally go to http://localhost:8080 to get to the frontend of the website.

 **Unit Test:** (ai assitance)